lpaschka37/Project1/README.md

 ```
 Roadmap
-Future ideas for app imrovements:
+Future ideas for app improvements:

 Add addional search criteria features, such as parks by activity, or offer users addional options to narrow park search.